cloak-dev/docs/index.md

 <details>
 <summary>How does Cloak work?</summary>

 A shared key is arrived at using the ECDH key exchange, and is used to encrypt and decrypt messages.
 The shared key is never sent over the network, and is only stored in the browser's memory.
-The shared key is destroyed when the tab is closed, or when the "run" bookmarklet is clicked again.
+The shared key is destroyed when the tab is closed.

 All messages are sent by hooking into the "send" button of your chat app, and all messages are received by hooking into the websocket connection of your chat app.